couchbase/couchbase-lite-core/README.md

 * Command-line `cblite` tool
     * Easy database inspection, document lookups and queries
     * Can run replications (push and/or pull)
-    * Can serve the REST API over HTTP
+    * Can serve a CouchDB-like REST API over HTTP
 * C and C++ APIs (rather low-level; not considered "public" APIs yet.)
 * Bindings to C# and Java